 If you do have the ability and it is legal to shift money and you have a justifiable reason for this; then it should be a consideration in your business model.
 However, I caution you in making sure you understand your financial reports.
 Allow me to elaborate with an example.

 I had a client that owned an RV dealership.
 He had five departments on his financial reports.
 Two of the departments were ‘New’ and ‘Used’ sales.
 Typically when a used unit was traded in for a new unit the RV would be taken back to the service department for inspection, repairs, cleaning and modernizing.
 The service department manager figured out that he could get top dollar as revenue for servicing these units.
-So he would charge full price for the service department labor hours and work.
+He would charge full price for the service department labor hours and work.

 Over time the ‘Used’ sales department started to lose money.
-Basically the costs for the units exceeded the sales price associated with the units.
+Basically, the costs for the units exceeded the sales price associated with the units.
 This is a form of profit shifting.
 One department used their own discretion in servicing the unit and if there were some down time for the technicians, the service manager had them perform unnecessary work on these ‘Used’ units.

 During the monthly manager’s meeting the ‘Used’ sales manager was called out for the lack of margin from the ‘Used’ sales.
 Even he didn’t understand what was going on and he came to me to ask why his department all of sudden was generating losses.
 I just assumed that everybody knew this trick.
 I was caught off guard by his concern that he would be fired.
-So I explained it to the owner and he was laughing.
+I explained it to the owner and he was laughing.
 He explained that he was well aware of this trick.
 He didn’t use profit from that department to determine the manager’s job security.
 He used a strict number of units sold per reporting period as his primary guideline.
 To the owner, used units never made him any money at the end of the day.
 But without some ability to trade a unit in, the customer would never step up into a new unit.
 There is very little market for used RV units.
 In addition he never patted the service department’s manager on the back either.
 The owner would discuss with the service department manager that it was OK to keep the guys busy during the leaner times but not to focus on replacing marginal parts because parts did cost him actual dollars for repairs.

 After lengthy discussion the owner asked that a model of ‘Allowances’ be instituted between the ‘Used’ sales manager and the Service Department.
 This way the ‘Used’ sales financial report more accurately reflected the profitability of that department and at the same time the service department had a financial report that more closely resembled their real profitability.